What is online CBT?

 - Independent exercises

-With £39.99 you can pay for unlimited access to the Mindler iCBT, alternatively you can book an appointment with one of our HCPC registered Psychologists for £45 and have unlimited access to the iCBT after you attend your first appointment.
+You can book an appointment with one of our HCPC-registered Psychologists for £90 and have unlimited access to the iCBT after you attend your first appointment.

 How much does online CBT therapy cost in the UK?